-This combination vaccine protects from Distemper, Hepatitis, Parainfluenza, Parvovirus, and Corona.
+This combination vaccine protects from Distemper, Hepatitis, Parainfluenza, and Parvovirus.
 Gastrointestinal upset is a common symptom of a few of these viruses.
 They are highly transmissible and can be fatal.

 This vaccine is given as a set of puppy boosters (around 6wk, 9wk, 12wk &16wk), then given annually.
 Once booster is given as an adult, it is then labeled to be given every 3 years.

 This vaccine protects against “kennel cough” which is a highly contagious infectious tracheobronchitis usually spread in animal shelters and boarding facilities.
 Most pets develop a honking cough.
 If not treated, the infection can develop into pneumonia.

 This is an intranasal vaccine given at least once a year – some kennels may require it every 6 months.

 This vaccine protects against a bloodstream bacterial infection that is highly contagious and spread through urine.
 This infection is also zoonotic (transmissible to humans) and can result in severe kidney damage and even death.

 This vaccine is given in the last 2 puppy booster sets, then annually thereafter.

 This viral disease that causes flu like symptoms in dogs.
 There are two strand that we vaccinate in dogs.
 Canine influenza is not a new virus, however studies have shown that it is “migrating” to our area of the country, so we have added this vaccine to ensure the health of your pet.
 Be sure to check with your boarding facility as they are beginning to require it.